crate-workbench/cratedb-xlens/docs/index.md

 ## Integration

-XMover integrates well with existing CrateDB monitoring and management tools:
+XLens integrates well with existing CrateDB monitoring and management tools:

 - **Monitoring Systems**: Export metrics for Prometheus, Grafana
 - **Automation**: Use in CI/CD pipelines and automation scripts